The Best Michigan Dinosaur Museums, Events & Attractions

 Are mastodons a big deal in Michigan?

 Yes!
 The state fossil of Michigan is the Mastodon.
-So many mastodon fossils were found in Michigan that in 2002, school kids from Washtenaw & Wayne counties campaigned to make the mastodon the Michigan State Fossil, They were successful! it became our state fossil in 2002.
-The most recent Mastodon fossil was found in 2022 in Kent County and will hopefully be displayed in the Grand Rapids Public Museum.
+So many mastodon fossils were found in Michigan that in 2002, school kids from Washtenaw & Wayne counties campaigned to make the mastodon the Michigan State Fossil.
+They were successful!
+It became our state fossil in 2002.
+The most recent Mastodon fossil was found in 2022 in Kent County and is displayed in the Grand Rapids Public Museum.